-5 Common Misconceptions About Serverless in 2019
+5 Common Misconceptions About Serverless

 At Stackery, our engineers live and breathe serverless development every day.
 Because of this, we are constantly evaluating the current soundbites about it; when a field is expanding this quickly, it’s not uncommon to hear a generous handful of misguided assumptions.
 So, despite the increasing influence of cloudside development, there are still a number of declarations published every week that seem to amplify some common and outdated misconceptions.

 It’s important for us to say that these misconceptions are understandable and blameless.
 We don’t sit around theorizing that there’s a creepy Serverless Myth Machine spreading propaganda— although then our daily work would consist of plotting a supervillain overthrow, which would be epic.
 Instead, we recognize that the serverless community is still relatively “new” (stay tuned, because we’re about to challenge ourselves there).
 As such, it’s growing constantly, which can be difficult to keep pace with if you’re not using it daily.
 Essentially, myths are a predictable symptom of a new chapter in any field.
 But we’re here to challenge them… For the safety of the galaxy.
 (Sorry.)

 Serverless isn’t unprecedented.
 In fact, the road to serverless has been paved and ready to ride for decades, so it makes sense that we’ve landed here.
 We’ve been talking about the concepts of agile software development, microservices, and cloud infrastructure for years, and well before that, key concepts like virtualization set the stage.

 Get a bird’s eye view of these milestones and the overall journey to serverless in our infographic that our whole team contributed to and discover precisely how we’ve all been working towards the current era for, well, eras.